apaquino/react-mui-sample-app/README.md

 This is a app to practice/testing material-ui and refactoring my stock app based on new techniques I discovered when refining my react best practices.

-It uses React and React-Dom version 0.14 with webpack 1.x and babel 6.
+It uses React and React-Dom version 0.14, material-ui, webpack 1.x and babel 6.

 You should have node/npm installed as well.